How target distributions shape optimal stochastic resetting: Introduction

-In this Letter, we address the gaps described above by analyzing the impact on the optimal resetting strategy of the target's spatial distribution in a finite domain.
+In this article, we address the gaps described above by analyzing how the target's spatial distribution in a finite domain impacts the optimal resetting strategy.
 To this end, we employ the paradigmatic model of a resetting Brownian searcher moving in a finite one-dimensional box.
-In this context, we will look for the best resetting strategy, allowing for it to be inhomogeneous, i.e., the resetting rate depends in general on the position of the searcher.
-Space-dependent resetting has been considered in systems with a localized target~\cite{Evans_optimal_11}, and the stationary state obtained by using a quantum mechanical mapping~\cite{Roldan17pre}.
+Therein, we will look for the best resetting strategy, allowing for it to be heterogeneous: The resetting rate depends in general on the position of the searcher.
+Our optimization is then different from the recently related work by Evans and Ray~\cite{Evans_target_25}, where the optimization is carried out over the distribution of times between reset events---keeping the resetting homogeneous.
+Space-dependent resetting has been previously considered in systems with a localized target~\cite{Evans_optimal_11}, and the stationary state has been obtained by using a quantum mechanical mapping~\cite{Roldan17pre}.
+On the one hand, we put our analytical focus on finding whether or not resetting expedites the search process depending on the target distribution.
+In this regard, we provide neat criteria for determining when bulk resetting is beneficial or detrimental.
+On the other hand, we illustrate how optimal resetting profiles can be determined for different specific setups.

-For the considered one-dimensional search, a bounded distribution naturally leads to the concept of resetting boundaries: if the searcher reaches either wall of the box without finding the target, the optimal strategy is clearly to restart the search from its initial position.
-Finally, each target distribution determines an optimal---potentially inhomogeneous---bulk resetting rate.
-Here, we show how this optimal rate can be derived from the target distribution, and we provide clear criteria for when bulk resetting can be avoided.
+The rest of the article is organized as follows.
+In Sec.~\ref{sec-model}, the basics of the resetting Brownian searcher is introduced.
+We optimize the MFPT over homogeneous resetting rate in Sec.~\ref{sec:hom}.
+In Sec.~\ref{sec-het}, the resetting strategy is considered heterogeneous.
+Our focus is to determine whether the absence of bulk resetting constitutes a (local) minimum for the MFPT.
+Section~\ref{sec-num} is devoted to illustrate specific heterogeneous optimal resetting strategies.
+We put forward the main conclusions of our study as well as some interesting perspectives in Sec.~\ref{sec-concl}.
+Finally, some technical derivations and/or discussions can be found in the Appendices.